levvim/lvmp/pipelines/mut_2c/README.md

 ### Preprocessing, mutation calling and filtering of human genomes based on a 'best practices' 2 caller pipeline.
 This pipeline utilizes a 2 caller setup (Mutect1, Strelka1) with annotation via snpEff.

-use dbsnp 138 (not excluding sites) look into change in illumina formatting

-should we use latest cosmic version (v68)?

-not use cutadapt for the moment (unless we know the sequences)

-samtools samtobam view include h (i.e. -Sbh)

-get older best practices from hoyos

-bwa, sort, then merge + sort at the same time inside markduplicates

-then indelrealignment (coclean)

-bqsr

-mutation calling:
-latest mutect1?
-latest strelka1? strelka2?

 SETUP: This pipeline requires the relevant singularity/docker images in addition to snakemake:

     singularity pull docker://opengenomicslab/mutect:latest